 Untitled

 Porcelain has European origins, and the word is derived from the Latin word “porcella,” which means seashell.
-In terms of appearance, porcelain, and China are almost indistinguishable in their glazed form.
+In terms of appearance, porcelain and China are almost indistinguishable in their glazed form.
 Unglazed porcelain is known as bisque or biscuit, but it’s too porous in this form, so it isn’t used for tableware.
 Porcelain is also not as expensive as traditional China and bone China dishes.
 For an exquisite look, porcelain can perfectly fit your big day.

 Choosing Tabletop Ware for Your Big Day